davidly/cpm_compilers/README.md

 The Borland Pascal and Modula-2 products don't support command-line builds, so you have to run the apps, load the source file, and build manually.

 On Linux or MacOS copy m.bat to m.sh, change % to $, use dos2unix to remove CR/LF, and chmod to enable execution.
-If you do this, feel free to submit a pull request.
+(If you do this, feel free to submit a pull request.)
 Also be sure to put ntvcm in your path.

 If you're running Linux or MacOS and see perplexing compilation errors, it could be your source files don't have cr/lf line separators.
 Use unix2dos to add them; nearly all these compilers require them.
+Some compilers require a ^Z / 0x1a at the end of files.
+Again, if you see build errors this may be the problem.

 Here are runtimes for the benchmarks in milliseconds for a 4Mhz Z80 as emulated by [NTVCM](https://github.com/davidly/ntvcm/)

 ![chart](https://github.com/davidly/cpm_compilers/assets/1497921/a664bb1e-18e8-4b1a-953b-feafc5087382)